 Who are our partner schools for truck driving?

-We’re proud to partner with some high-quality programs that work hard to provide the best education possible for their students, often going above and beyond skills training.
+We’re proud to partner with several career-advancing programs that work hard to provide the best education possible for their students, often going above and beyond skills training.
 For example, Bill let us know about a few added benefits ITDS provides, including free classes to prepare prospective drivers for the CDL Permit Test, to help give them a sense of what truck driving is all about before committing their time and money to enroll in a truck driving school, and the job placement service mentioned above.

 Our current partner schools that offer training in truck driving are: